materialsvirtuallab/garnetdnn/README.md

 A live version of the web application powered by Heroku is running at http://crystals.ai.

+The web application allows the user to enter the compositions of targeting garnets or perovskites, and outputs the predicted formation energy (Ef) and energy above hull (Ehull).

 ## Local setup

 To run the web application locally, simply type: